learntextvis/textkit/docs/cli.rst

 Usage
 =====

-textkit is composed of command-line tools that can be divided into five major categories: Tokenization, Transformation, Filtering, Statistics, and Packaging.
+textkit is composed of command-line tools that can be divided into four major categories: Tokenization, Transformation, Filtering, and Packaging.
 Documentation and examples for each tool are described on the following pages.

 Tokenization
 ============